theory/pgenv/README.md

    $ pgenv config write 10.5
    pgenv configuration file [~/.pgenv/.pgenv.10.5.conf] written

+Each time a configuration file is written, a backup copy with the suffix `.backup` is created to retain the very last copy before the last write.

-and you can use the `edit` subcommand to fire up your favourite editor:
+You can use the `edit` subcommand to fire up your favourite editor:

    $ pgenv config edit 10.5
    <output omitted>